-UNGA demands humanitarian ceasefire in Gaza: How your country voted
+UNGA demands ceasefire in Israel’s war on Gaza: How your country voted

 Q: Qatar

-R: Russia, Rwanda, Republic of the Congo
+R: Republic of Korea (South Korea), Russia, Rwanda, Republic of the Congo

-S: Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Saudi Arabia, Senegal, Serbia, Seychelles, Sierra Leone, Singapore, Slovenia, Solomon Islands, Somalia, South Africa, South Korea, Spain, Sri Lanka, Sudan, Suriname, Sweden, Switzerland, Syria
+S: Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Samoa, San Marino, Saudi Arabia, Senegal, Serbia, Seychelles, Sierra Leone, Singapore, Slovenia, Solomon Islands, Somalia, South Africa, Spain, Sri Lanka, Sudan, Suriname, Sweden, Switzerland, Syria

 T: Tajikistan, Thailand, Trinidad and Tobago, Tunisia, Tuvalu, Turkey